bbauska/ufo-preston-dennett/README.md

 <p>Twelve cases, each adding to the growing database of human encounters, each making it increasingly difficult to deny the truth of the UFO phenomenon.
 Sooner or later, all humanity will become aware that we are not alone in this universe.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-EPISODE #262.
-UFOS IN YOUR HOMETOWN: EPISODE NINE.
-LINK: https://youtu.be/GSlGs6yh2Fg                   March 28, 2025
+<h3><a href="https://youtu.be/GSlGs6yh2Fg">EPISODE #262.
+UFOS IN YOUR HOMETOWN: EPISODE NINE</a>.</h3>
+<h5>LINK: https://youtu.be/GSlGs6yh2Fg</h5>                                                             <h5>March 28, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>Welcome to Episode Nine of UFOs in Your Hometown.
-Name any town or city on this planet, and you will find a history of UFOs.
+Name any town or city on this
+planet, and you will find a history of UFOs.
 So far I have examined almost 100 locations, and every single one of them has been visited by UFOs.
 The implications of this are profound; this shows that UFO encounters are far more common than previously believed.
 It appears that the UFO occupants are conducting a  publicity campaign and want to be seen.
-This latest episode of the ongoing series presents nine new locations including: Katwijk, Holland; Nanjing, China; Pakistan; Quapaw, Oklahoma; Salinas, California; Dubque, Iowa; Daytona Beach, Florida; Statesville, North Carolina; and Annadale, New York.
+This latest episode of the ongoing series presents nine new locations
+including: Katwijk, Holland; Nanjing, China; Pakistan; Quapaw, Oklahoma; Salinas, California; Dubque, Iowa; Daytona Beach, Florida; Statesville, North Carolina; and Annadale, New York.
 Sightings, landings, face-to-face encounters and more…they are occurring everywhere on Earth.</p>

 <p>KATWIJK, HOLLAND.
 This small town of about twelve square miles has a couple of very interesting encounters.
 At 3:30 am on July 8, 2003, a woman noticed a spinning disc-shaped craft over her home.
 It remained in place for an hour.
 Afterwards, she had a terrible headache.
 On September 2, 2023, a witness not only saw a UFO, but photographed and filmed it.</p>